Batters (13 players)

 ▶ Full Profile & Stats

-Harry Lomas’s son, with plenty of potential and 6 wickets in 2025 to show for it.
-Budget bowling depth at £3.1m — he can be effective and the family bowling credentials are clearly real.
-Buy for the bowling points, ignore the batting, and watch him develop.
+Harry Lomas’s son, with a 3.69 economy and 6 wickets in 2025 to show for it.
+Budget bowling depth at £3.1m — the family credentials are clearly real.
+Pick for the bowling points and ignore the batting stats, which are very much a work in progress.

 | Batting | |